CumulusNetworks/docs/content/cumulus-linux-513/Monitoring-and-Troubleshooting/Open-Telemetry-Export.md

 {{%notice note%}}
 - Cumulus Linux supports up to 10 device labels and up to 10 interface labels.
 - Label name and description strings can include alphanumeric characters with underscores, periods, or dashes.
-If spaces are included in the string, wrap the entire string inside double or single quotes.
+If you include spaces in the string, wrap the entire string inside double or single quotes.
 {{%/notice%}}

 To configure a switch device label `Data_Center_Location` and a string identifying it as part of `Data_Center_B`: